 How to enable YouTube PIP in iOS 14?
 People have been seeking a way out for this since quite a time.
 It was a long wait for apple users to have a very convenient picture-in-picture mode on their iOS device.
 First implemented on the iPad way back in iOS 9, finally, with the introduction of iOS 14, Apple is finally giving its users their wish of picture-in-picture feature.

-This definitely is a cool feature, as users get to enjoy their videos that they don’t want to discontinue watching while having to engage with the other apps on iOS.
-You can have a music video playing while you’re checking your Twitter feed, or chat with a friend while watching a favourite movie.
+Youtube PIP definitely is a cool feature, as users get to enjoy their videos that they don’t want to discontinue watching while having to engage with the other apps on iOS.
+You can have a music video playing while you’re checking your Twitter feed, or chat with a friend while watching a favorite movie.
 Isn’t the feature extremely handy?

-Getting YouTube PIP in iOS 14 is very easy.
+Getting PIP mode in iOS 14 is very easy.
 All you require is to follow the following steps:

 - To start watching a video in PIP mode, just tap the PIP icon in the upper left of the screen.